jamiehs/fluid-video-embeds/readme.txt

 = 1.0 =
 Initial release

 == Upgrade Notice ==
+= 1.2.0 =
+* Added a max-width option to the new settings screen.

 = 1.1.0 =
 Adding a shortcode option for use in template files